 Today’s eCommerce shoppers are more informed than ever and can judge a site in an astoundingly short 50 milliseconds.
-In that fraction of a second they form an opinion about the design, the images, and the overall “feel” of your site.
-Obviously most users spend more time than that on a site, but the lesson is the same – you need convey the right “feel” in order to keep and convert users.
+In that fraction of a second, they form an opinion about the design, the images, and the overall “feel” of your site.
+Obviously, most users spend more time than that on a site, but the lesson is the same – you need to convey the right “feel” in order to keep and convert users.

 Imagine that you are looking to buy a new vacuum and you find two sites that carry the model you want at almost identical prices.
 One of the sites is very modern and well designed, has plenty of customers as evidenced by their reviews, and an active presence on social media.
 The other site is quite the opposite, looks a bit dated, and has no security or checkout badges.
 Which are you more likely to purchase from?

 What this hypothetical shows is the impact that authority, whether perceived or real, has on users.
 Despite how common shopping online has become, shoppers still need reassurance that the site they are using is legitimate, and that reassurance comes from a variety of factors.